Innovation, transformation and renewal

 - Drs.
 James Gould and David Hung, Emergency Medicine

 - Drs.
-Angela Cooper and Roberta Preston, Faculty Wellness, Continuing Professional Development and Medical Education, Faculty of Medicine
+Angela Cooper and Roberta Preston, Faculty Wellness, and Anne Mahalik, Continuing Professional Development and Medical Education, Faculty of Medicine

 - Mark Bosma, Cheryl Murphy, Mandy Esliger, Janice Chisholm -- Integrated Video Simulation and Role Play: Exploring a Novel Faculty Development Approach to Teach Assessment and Feedback Skills.